Presentations

 The Battle of the Selle

-This talk will focus on the role of superstiton and religion during the war in enabling soldiers to have a sense of control over their destinies and to mitigate stress.
+This talk focuses on the role of faith superstition during the war in enabling soldiers to have a sense of control over their destinies and to mitigate stress.

 Add a title here